Monthly Archives: December 2015

 On September 20, 1881, Gustaf married Princess Viktoria of Baden, the daughter of Grand Duke Friedrich I of Baden and Princess Luise of Prussia.
 As Viktoria was a great-granddaughter of King Gustaf IV Adolf of Sweden, the marriage joined the current Bernadotte dynasty with the former ruling House of Holstein-Gottorp.
 The couple had three children:

 During World War II, Sweden again remained neutral.
-King Gustaf tried to appeal to Hitler to end his anti-Jewish policies but also thanked him for invading Russia.
-In June 1941, he threatened to abdicate if the Swedish government did not allow Germany to move troops through Sweden into Finland.
-It is believed that this was in an effort to appease Germany and avoid conflict within Sweden.
+King Gustaf tried to appeal to Adolf Hitler to end his anti-Jewish policies but also thanked him for invading Russia.
+In June 1941, Gustaf threatened to abdicate if the Swedish government did not allow Germany to move troops through Sweden into Finland.
+It is believed that this was to appease Germany and avoid conflict within Sweden.
 The whole situation became known as the Midsummer Crisis of 1941.
 In contrast, King Gustaf also tried to help the Allies.
 He wanted to allow Allies forces to pass through Sweden, but this time the government refused out of fear of offending the Nazi regime.

 Tombs of King Gustaf V and Queen Victoria. photo © Susan Flantzer